aparikh21/NYCTrash/README.md

 because of the pandemic.

-Yearly changes in trash collection seems to affect seasonal consumption evenly because the four lines seem to follow similar trends\!
+Yearly changes in trash collection seems to affect seasonal consumption evenly because the four lines seem to follow the same trends\!